The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Introduction

-We do not evaluate whether models \emph{should} respond to narrative in contexts where empathy is appropriate, nor do we attribute robustness to specific training components.
-Our contribution is measurement: the rigorous quantification of a specific vulnerability class in deployment-relevant conditions.
+We emphasize that our contribution is measurement (the rigorous quantification of a specific vulnerability class in deployment-relevant conditions) rather than attribution to specific training components or evaluation of whether models \emph{should} respond to narrative in contexts where empathy is appropriate.